ann760/tech-blog/README.md

 ## Built With
 - node js
-- express
+- bcrypt 5.0.0
-- sequelize
+- connect-session-sequelize 7.0.4
-- dotenv
+- dotenv 8.2.0
+- express 4.17.1
+- express-handlebars 5.1.0
-- bcrypt
+- express-session 1.17.1
-- mysql 2
+- jest 26.6.0
-- javaScript
+- mysql2 2.2.5
-- mysql
+- sequelize 6.3.5

 ## Installation
-To run this program you will need to install the npm node js, express-session, express-handlebars, sequelize, dotenv, express-session, and mysql2
+To run this program you will need to run the commands init npm and npm install bcrypt connect-session-sequelize dotenv express express-handlebars express-session jest mysql2 sequelize

 # link to site